-National Multicultural Mental Health Project
+Embrace Multicultural Mental Health

-The project provides a national focus on mental health and suicide prevention for people from culturally and linguistically diverse (CALD) backgrounds.
+Embrace Multicultural Mental Health (the Embrace Project) is run by Mental Health Australia and provides a national focus on mental health and suicide prevention for people from culturally and linguistically diverse (CALD) backgrounds.

 The key objectives of the project are to:

-• Increase participation of consumers and carers from CALD backgrounds in mental health services,
+- Increase participation of consumers and carers from CALD backgrounds in mental health services,

-• Improve outcomes for CALD mental health consumers, carers and their families,
+- Improve outcomes for CALD mental health consumers, carers and their families,

-• Increase mental health awareness, knowledge and capacity in CALD communities, and
+- Increase mental health awareness, knowledge and capacity in CALD communities, and

-• Improve cultural responsiveness and diversity of the mental health workforce.
+- Improve cultural responsiveness and diversity of the mental health workforce.

-The project will be informed by:
+The project is informed by:

-• An Alliance of representatives from Mental Health Australia, FECCA and NEDA, as well as CALD mental health consumer and carer representatives,
+- An Alliance of representatives from Mental Health Australia, FECCA and NEDA, as well as CALD mental health consumer and carer representatives,

-• A CALD mental health consumer and carer group, composed of representatives from each state and territory,
+- A CALD mental health consumer and carer group, composed of representatives from each state and territory,

-• A Stakeholder Group, consisting of representatives with multicultural mental health expertise and links to CALD communities.
+- A Stakeholder Group, consisting of representatives with multicultural mental health expertise and links to CALD communities.

 The project is funded by the Australian Government Department of Health.